Sana8200/Algorithms/README.md

 # Algorithms
-Basic and Important Algorithms as one of my course projects
+Basic and Important Algorithms in Java as one of my course projects